rpiguy9907/Keyboards/Rosalina/readme.md

 # Rosalina

-40% that fits in a 60% tray mount case!
+40% with Num Pad that fits in a 60% tray mount case!

 ![keyboard](IMG_4237.jpeg)

 Supported layouts:
 ![layouts](layouts.png)

 Note that only a few mounting holes are available in the PCB due to key placement.
-In fact, the newer tray cases with fewer mount points are a not a good choice for thiscase.
+In fact, the newer tray cases with fewer mount points are a not a good choice for this PCB.

 PCB and Firmware files are not guaranteed to work, although I have built and tested them.